miwipe/ngsLCA/README.md

             rank.name="species,genus,family")
 ```

-Count reads and taxa numbers:
+Count reads and taxa numbers.
+This will generate statistics for the reads and taxa numbers for all above filters, groups, and classifications.

 ``` r
 ngsLCA_count(path=working_directory,
              run=run_name)
 ```

-Generate files that can be inputted into Megan for taxa profiling:
+Generate files that can be inputted into Megan for taxa profiling.

 ``` r
 ngsLCA_meganFile(path=working_directory,
                  run=run_name)
 ```

-Generate taxa abundance heatmaps:
+Generate taxa abundance heatmaps.
+An example is showing in the end.

 ``` r
 ngsLCA_heatmap(path=working_directory,